Fantom-Factory/fantomWindowsInstaller/readme.md

 Download the latest installer on the [downloads page](https://bitbucket.org/fantomfactory/fantom-installer/downloads).

-Issues and bugs to be reported on the [issues page](https://bitbucket.org/fantomfactory/fantom-installer/issues?status=new&status=open).
+Issues and bugs related to this installer to be reported on the [issues page](https://bitbucket.org/fantomfactory/fantom-installer/issues?status=new&status=open).